-Attainable.
-Breakfasts with about 45 grams of carbs are very doable.
-Here are a few options.
+Attainable: Breakfasts with about 45 grams of carbs are very doable.
+A few options:

 1 cup cooked oatmeal (32 grams), 1/2 medium banana (13 grams), a hard-boiled egg, black coffee

-Time-bound.
-This will be your focus for 2 weeks.
+Time-bound: This goal will be your focus for 2 weeks.
 At the end of that time, you can decide if you want to do it again or set a different goal.

 Get the latest Diabetes newsletter delivered to your inbox!

 If the level is below 70 or you are experiencing symptoms such as shaking, sweating or difficulty thinking, you will need to raise the number immediately.
 A quick solution is to eat a few pieces of hard candy or 1 tablespoon of sugar or honey.
 Recheck your numbers again in 15 minutes to see if the number has gone up.
 If not, repeat the steps above or call your doctor.

 People who experience hypoglycemia several times in a week should call their health care provider.
 It's important to monitor your levels each day so you can make sure your numbers are within the range.
 If you are pregnant always consult with your health care provider.

 Congratulations on taking steps to manage your health.

 However, it's important to continue to track your numbers so that you can make lifestyle changes if needed.
 If you are pregnant always consult with your physician.